A harmless copper mine in the headwaters of the Smith River?

 Copper concentrate from year-round mining and milling will be shipped to an off-site railhead, either Livingston or Townsend.
 The potential for an accident on icy roads, perhaps spilling concentrate into important trout stream such as Deep Creek or the Shields River is not unlikely.

-Recognizing that tailings disposal is often the source of long-term pollution at mines, Tintina claims that its proposal to mix tailings with cement and pump some of them underground should put Montanans’ minds at rest.
+Recognizing that tailings disposal is often the source of long-term pollution at mines, Sandfire claims that its proposal to mix tailings with cement and pump some of them underground should put Montanans’ minds at rest.

-Though Tintina’s proposal might be better than standard, modern and failure-prone methods of disposing of these mine wastes, it is also experimental.
+Though Sandfire’s proposal might be better than standard, modern and failure-prone methods of disposing of these mine wastes, it is also experimental.
 60 percent of the materials will still be stored on the surface in a lined facility, and the company cannot say how long the liners will last nor what happens when the cemented tailings degrade and potentially leach acid-and metals laden pollution into shallow groundwater.

-Tintina is wrong.
+Sandfire is wrong.
 If groundwater pumping, or diversion of ground or surface flows for mine development occur, it could reduce flows in Sheep Creek.
 At times, Sheep Creek constitutes half the flow of the Smith at Camp Baker.
 If Sheep Creek is polluted, the pollution can easily reach the Smith.
 There are many examples in Montana of acid mine drainage and metals harming seemingly distant downstream waters.
 Trout in the Smith, and as far away as the Missouri River, move into upper Sheep Creek – even above the mine location – seasonally.
 Radio telemetry data confirms this.
 If Sheep Creek is harmed, then the Smith and even possibly the Missouri River’s trout fishery will be harmed.

-Tintina says its mine will have a small environmental footprint.
+Sandfire says its mine will have a small environmental footprint.

-Tintina’s definition of “footprint” is extremely misleading.
+Sandfire’s definition of “footprint” is extremely misleading.
 The company does not account for off-site impacts its operation could create miles away, including pollution or dewatering that spreads to downstream surface and ground water; harm to populations of migratory trout that move from Sheep Creek into the Smith and Missouri Rivers; or, damages that could occur in transportation corridors, such as from a spill of copper concentrate from the company’s haul trucks along Deep Creek or the Shields River, which are many miles away from the mine.

-Tintina claims any impacts it incurs will be temporary because its mine will operate only for 11-14 years.
+Sandfire claims any impacts it incurs will be temporary because its mine will operate only for 11-14 years.

 The impacts from many modern and historical mines in Montana will last for decades, and in the case of acid-mine pollution, in perpetuity.
-That could happen at Tintina’s Black Butte project.
-Further, Tintina is telling the public its mine will “only” operate for 11-14 years, but it is telling investors there is potential to mine for 50 years, and to expand operations 20 kilometers – about 17 miles – from the site of the Black Butte mine.
-In other words, Tintina is really looking to open a large mining district, with the potential for many other operations, in the Smith River country.
+That could happen at Sandfire’s Black Butte project.
+Further, Sandfire is telling the public its mine will “only” operate for 11-14 years, but it is telling investors there is potential to mine for 50 years, and to expand operations 20 kilometers – about 17 miles – from the site of the Black Butte mine.
+In other words, Sandfire is really looking to open a large mining district, with the potential for many other operations, in the Smith River country.
 That’s why the company has legally secured additional mining claims and mineral deposits around the Black Butte project.

 But state regulators from DEQ say they can make sure the company doesn’t create harm.

 DEQ always says this.
 And there are many contemporary examples of where they didn’t, as promised, prevent harm, nor did the agency require adequate bonding from the industry to pay for clean-up when the companies abandoned their operations.
 The examples of the public getting stuck with cleanup and scarred landscapes are legion at closed modern mines: at Zortman-Landusky near Malta; at the Kendall Mine near Lewistown; and, at the Beal Mountain Mine near Anaconda, among others.
 Based on the record, it is quite possible that some current operating hard-rock mines, such as the gold mine north of Whitehall and the Montana Resources Mine in Butte, will probably leave permanent problems with unfunded obligations once they are closed.
-Some of the same regulators who made mistakes elsewhere are reviewing Tintina’s proposals.
+Some of the same regulators who made mistakes elsewhere are reviewing Sandfire’s proposals.

-Tintina’s spokespeople say the company is concerned about the Smith River and Montana’s environment, after all two members of their management team are locals.
+Sandfire’s spokespeople say the company is concerned about the Smith River and Montana’s environment, after all two members of their management team are locals.

 How can I help?

 No matter what the industry says, the history of mining, even “modern mining”, in Montana is extremely poor.
 We have taken the word of the mining industry that mining and the environment can coexists, and each time they are wrong.
 Montanans need to let the Department of Environmental Quality and Governor Steve Bullock know that we are sick and tired of foreign mine companies polluting and ruining our environment.
 Let them know that they need to hold the company to a “Zero Risk” standard.
 This means the mine has to have zero risk to Sheep Creek, the Smith River and the ecosystems they support.
-Until Tintina can prove, with near 100% scientific certainty, that they can operate this mine in such a way, the DEQ needs to deny Tintina a mine permit.
+Until Sandfire can prove, with near 100% scientific certainty, that they can operate this mine in such a way, the DEQ needs to deny Sandfire a mine permit.

 Office of the Governor Director of DEQ, Tom Livers